Skip to content

 tags.size();

-add, remove, contains, size, clear, cursor scan, async variants.
+Supported operations: add, remove, contains, size, clear, cursor-based scan, and async variants.

 LoomTopic<String> events = client.getTopic("events", String.class);